rahul-arasikere/rahul-arasikere/README.md

 ### Hi there 👋

-I am a computer science student currently studying at Boston University.
+I am an embedded engineer at Shell TechWorks.

 - How to reach me: [Email](mailto://arasikere.rahul@gmail.com) | [LinkedIn](https://linkedin.com)